 Continuity of style has assisted in South Australia establishing a reputation for its wines and for the regions.
-The Barossa, McLaren Vale, Clare, Coonawarra, Adelaide Hills and more are all GIs. varieties are known around Australia and around the world to be particularly good from certain regions, for example, Barossa and McLaren Vale are known globally for high quality shiraz.
+The Barossa, McLaren Vale, Clare, Coonawarra, Adelaide Hills and more are all GIs.
+Certain varieties are known around Australia and around the world to be particularly good from certain regions, for example, Barossa and McLaren Vale are known globally for high quality shiraz.
 There is a lot of potential in this zoning system, and in the promotion of the zones and associated qualities, as discussed in section entitled their 'Challenges/issues'.

 There was the widely held belief among respondents that South Australian producers had concentrated production on the 'right' grape varieties, suiting the area and consumer preferences, particularly referring to shiraz and grenache-based wines.
 One of the enduring strengths has also been the flexibility of the State to grow several different varieties - although with this came a note of caution - with regional identity becoming more important, and with certain varieties becoming associated with certain regions, there was concern that producers should be careful not to produce too many varieties across all regions, but to focus on the strengths of each region - such as excellent riesling from Clare and Eden Valley, sauvignon blanc from the Adelaide Hills, cabernet sauvignon from Coonawarra, and shiraz from Barossa and McLaren Vale.
-This regional specialisation on varietals has been shown to be happening throughout Australia, and this extent of regional and is discussed later.
+This regional specialisation on varietals has been shown to be happening throughout Australia, and this extent of regional and varietal specialisation is measured for the first time in Anderson (2009).
+There are shown to be clear patterns of geographical grape production reflecting regional strengths/terroir.
+Promotion of the regional varietals is discussed later.